babashka/book/CONTRIBUTING.md

-# Contributing to Babashka cookbook
+# Contributing to Babashka book

 ## Licensing